quicwg/multipath/draft-ietf-quic-multipath.md

 # IANA Considerations

+This document defines a new transport parameter to enable simultaneouy use of multiple paths within one QUIC connection.
+Further, it specifies new frame types for path management and new error codes when a path is abandoned.

-This document defines a new transport parameter for the negotiation of enable multiple paths for QUIC, and three new frame types.
-The draft defines provisional values for experiments, but we expect IANA to allocate short values if the draft is approved.
+The current draft defines provisional values for experiments, but IANA is requested to allocate short values if the draft is approved.

 The following entry in {{transport-parameters}} should be added to the "QUIC Transport Parameters" registry under the "QUIC Protocol" heading.